api-platform/docs/admin/handling-relations-to-collections.md

 # Handling Relations to Collections

-Currently, API Platform Admin doesn't handle `to-many` relations.
-The core library [is being patched](https://github.com/api-platform/core/pull/1189) to document relations to collections through OWL.

-Meanwhile, it is possible to manually configure API Platform to handle relations to collections.

-We will create the admin for an API exposing `Person` and `Book` resources linked with a `many-to-many` relation between them (through the `authors` property).
+Considering an API exposing `Person` and `Book` resources linked with a `many-to-many` relation between them (through the `authors` property).

-This API can be created using the following PHP code:
+This API using the following PHP code:

 ```php
 <?php